top of page

 Program Formats:

-The “Orientation” training is either 2 or 3 Days in length based on the needs of the requesting agency.
-The certificate is valid for one year, and the date of expiry is identified on the card.
-If the participant only completes the 2 Day course, it will be identified on the top right corner of their card.
+The “Orientation” training is either 2 or 3 Days in length, based on the needs of the requesting agency.
+The certificate is valid for one year, and the expiration date is indicated on the card.
+If the participant only completes the 2-day course without any physical interventions, it will be noted in the write-up under the staff's name on the card/certificate.

-The UMAB “Train the Trainer Program” is a 5 Day Course – The agencies and participants that partake in this model of training will have to successfully complete a written exam, verbal presentation and a demonstration of the physical techniques.
-Once they successfully complete the 5 Day Train the Trainer Model, they will receive a certificate (annually they will receive a seal with the current year).
-Agencies who have UMAB Trainer’s onsite complete a bi-annual recertification training with one of the Level 2 UMAB Instructors.
+The UMAB “Train the Trainer Program” is a 5–day course.
+The agencies and participants who partake in this model of training will have to complete a written exam, a verbal presentation, and a demonstration of the physical techniques.
+Once they complete the 5-Day Train the Trainer Model, they will receive a certificate (annually, they will receive a seal with the current year).
+Agencies that have UMAB Trainers onsite complete a bi-annual recertification training with one of the Level 2 UMAB Instructors.

 UMAB is currently/ has been utilized in the following environments: